JaimeStill/distributed-design/notes.md

 Final ideas for this before the weekend:

 * There should be an `EventListener` that intercepts sync events originated from an `EntityEventHub`.
+This is the `SyncClient` that alerts the service when data has been mutated that affects the state of the service.

 * The `Saga` should be defined as a standard service class that defines data mutation methods.
 The `Saga` should be aware of how to execute all direct mutations resulting from the event and trigger additional events as a result of these mutations.
 The process completes until the generated events require no more data mutations.